A Unique Name for a Unique University

-Mines is different, but it just may be perfect for you.
+Mines is different, but it just may be perfect for you

-Colorado School of Mines has, since our founding in 1874, been a bit different.
+Colorado School of Mines, since our founding in 1874, has been a bit different.
 We were built to give the West, the world and emerging industries the knowledge and talent required to power the 19th and 20th centuries (and beyond).

 What else hasn’t changed?
 Our name.
 We remain a place dedicated to hands-on practice (thus the “School”) and committed to digging deep (“mining”) for answers to the world’s pressing challenges.
-If that makes us sound and look a bit different… well, that’s nothing new either.
+If that makes us sound a bit different… well, that’s nothing new either.

-If you’re a problem-solver, code cracker or someone excited to do something new (and big), Mines should be on your list.
+If you’re a problem-solver, code-cracker or someone excited to do something new (and big), Mines should be on your list.

 What makes Mines special?